A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

 In contrast to action augmentation, which aims to curate a set of possible actions, \textit{\textbf{decision augmentation is about selecting an action}}.
 We observed three primary ways {\textbf{{users}}} augment decisions in our reviewed mixed-initiative settings.
 In Podium~\cite{wall2018podium}, a mixed-initiative system for ranking data points and setting weights for feature importance, {\textbf{{users}}} can directly assign values to the parameters, hence directly making decisions in the context of that analytic task.
 In systems like Kori~\cite{latif2022kori} and the topic modeling system proposed by \citet{sperrle2021learning}, the user is presented with an action by the {\textbf{{artificial agent}}} and that action is not taken until the {\textbf{{user}}} accepts the recommendation.
 Finally, in systems like Active Data Biology \cite{dasgupta2017familiarity} and the system proposed for extracting data from images by \citet{jung2021mixed}, the {\textbf{{artificial agent}}} takes autonomous actions and the {\textbf{{user}}} is responsible for either approving the inferred results before continuing with the analysis or undoing the actions taken by the artificial agent.
 In our review, we observed {\textbf{{artificial agents}}} who make autonomous decisions to update the visual layout or classify topics.
 For example, C8~\cite{zhao2017annotation} is a mixed-initiative system for analyzing and annotating graph datasets where \emph{``all nodes are positioned automatically based on their similarities, and a user could choose to manually override the position of specific nodes that are then integrated into the automatic layout.''} This is an example where an {\textbf{{artificial agent}}} decides about the visual layout of the data.

 Finally, \textit{\textbf{cognitive augmentation\footnotemark[2] refers to cases where an agent contributes with their (sometimes subjective) perspective towards an action or piece of information}}.
 For {\textbf{{human agents}}}, this process may involve inspecting alternatives and determining importance given their situational understanding.
 For example, FAIRVIS~\cite{cabrera2019fairvis} is a mixed-initiative system in which {\textbf{{users}}} perceive the model outputs across subpopulations and determine if there is an opportunity for mitigating model bias for some sub-populations.
-Similarly, IsoTrotter~\cite{palenik2021isotrotter} is a mixed-initiative system for exploring model parameter space, where {\textbf{{users}}} contribute to this goal by maintaining an \emph{``intuition for the functioning of the model and the expected behaviour''} given various inputs.
+Similarly, IsoTrotter~\cite{palenik2021isotrotter} is a mixed-initiative system for exploring model parameter space, where {\textbf{{users}}} contribute by maintaining an \emph{``intuition for the functioning of the model and the expected behaviour''} given various inputs.
 In this setting, {\textbf{{users}}} are assumed to be domain experts whose \emph{``ability [...] to make predictions about the model outcome is essential for the model validation and optimization.''} We also observed {\textbf{{artificial agents}}} making cognitive contributions to the task at hand.
 This contribution often appeared as summarizing text, predicting outcomes, and extracting structured data from unstructured sources.
 For example, in TimeFork~\cite{badam2014timefork}, the \acro{AI} agent contributes by predicting future values of time-series data.
-In ConceptEVA \cite{zhang2023concepteva}, the {\textbf{{artificial agent}}} contributes by providing a summary of a large text corpus to the user.
-In the mixed-initiative system proposed by \citet{jung2021mixed} for processing medical invoices, the {\textbf{{artificial agent}}} contributes to the analysis by processing image data to automatically extract tabular data.